Ada-Developers-Academy/core-unit-1/intro-to-git/commits.md

 ## Format

-The goal of this lesson is to learn how to build commits in Git.
+The goal of this lesson is to learn how to make commits in Git.
 However, there is plenty of information to consider before that.

 This lesson is organized into three sections: We'll learn about...